 Getting to grips with layered animation

 There was far more to take in during the 18 hours of Mike’s masterclass than just this topic.
-However I thought it the most unusual element of the weekend and that with the most game-changing potential.
+However I thought it the most unusual element of the weekend and that with the most potential for impact.
 It’s not a silver bullet and it seems difficult to learn, but with practice it can clearly be very powerful.
 I’ve tried to detail characteristics of Mike’s technique as he demonstrated and taught that I think have particular synergy with a layered animation process.
-I hope my notes have clarified this approach to animation, although, once again, it’s a mere shadow compared to seeing a top Pixar animator in action!
+I hope my notes have clarified this approach to animation, although, once again, it’s nothing compared to seeing a top Pixar animator in action!

 It would be interesting to hear from animators who have tried this approach, or who view themselves as a layered animator.
 I’d like to hear from you if so, possibly for expanding on this in a future article; please leave a comment or email em [at] emeraldsong [dot] com.

 A massive “Thank you!” to Cloudscape Studios, who orchestrated Mike’s visit to Carlisle, and who invited applicants to participate in their four week “School for Gifted Movie-Makers”.
-Thanks also to Creative Skillset for funding the course, where I’ve focused on storyboarding and also learned loads about animation production, 2D animation, lighting, compositing and much, much more!
+Thanks also to Creative Skillset [now called Screenskills ~10/11/2019] for funding the course, where I’ve learned loads about animation production, storyboarding, lighting, compositing and much, much more!